-After the wedding, it was time to explore.
-We spent three days in Rome and two in Florence (I’m blogging in reverse!) and concluded our circuit of Italy in Venice.
+We spent three days in Rome and two in Florence and concluded our circuit of Italy in Venice.
 We were only in the city for several hours between trains, so joined the long queue for left luggage.
 After discovering that we’d be waiting an hour and a half to get rid of our bags, we scuttled off instead.
 That’s how we found ourselves in the heart of Venice at midday, rays igniting the backs of our necks, with a few kilos of tat strapped to our spines.

 Venice is a bit cliché, and I mean that in the nicest way.
 I didn’t realise that as soon as you leave behind the bustle and beep of the train station, the Grand Canal appears like a mirage between buildings.
 It’s exactly how you imagine it: meandering alleyways, terracotta panes framing oblivious housewives, eyeless masks glaring from vivid shop windows, steep bridges fanned with stone cornicing… And the constant canals, rediscovered around every street corner.